(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 What I liked

 Overall, I really liked this book more than I would have thought.
 Generally, I not much for abstract concepts.
 But this book was much less abstract than I thought.
 Several chapters are full of practical tips on how to be happier.
 Even though I doubt reading this book will suffice to make everyone happy, if you have the right mindset and follow some of these principles, it could definitely help you.

 One thing I really like is that the authors are very honest.
 They do not pretend to have all the answers.
 And something very important, they say themselves that there is no formula for happiness.
 Becoming happy takes time and dedication.
 You cannot simply become happy tomorrow by doing a single thing tomorrow.

 I also really like that they included Personal Finance notions into the book.
 They even talked about Financial Independence in the book.
 But they did not say that money will make you happy (it will not!).
 On the other hand, not having to worry about money will definitely ease your mind and help you become happier!

 One thing I did not really like in this book is that some of the examples are a bit repetitive.

 For instance, many of the pieces of advice in the last chapter are very common with the chapter about the habits of happy people.
 This is logical of course.
 But I think the chapter about happy people could have been made a bit shorter in order to focus more on the happiness advice.

 It is a bit the same when they compare unhappiness with happiness.
 Several of the examples are simply contrary to the others.
 Once again, this is logical.
 But this could have been shorter.

-When I started reading this book, I was not expecting a lot about it.
+When I started reading The Happy Mind, I was not expecting a lot from the book.
 I am very down to earth and books about happiness are normally not much to my liking.
 But I enjoyed this book!